biojava/biojava.github.io/wiki/BioJava3_Proposal.md

     Hibernate doesn't need them either).
 Changing these would change the behaviour of the object model particularly when it comes to collections and maps.
+9. Localisation causes mistranslation of strings from lower to upper case.
+For instance, in Turkish, the lower and upper case i/I do not match those in the English localisation.
+This causes protein sequences to be mistranslated or misrepresented.
+BioJava needs to be modified to take this into account.

 Categories of Improvement
 -------------------------